Skip to content

 sudo systemctl restart docker

-Now really fix SystemCgroup!!! in Containerd layer
+Now really fix SystemCgroup!!! in Containerd layer for Option 2

 However, it has never worked for me so then I do the steps in this section to really fix SystemCgroup.